The Kali Ghat Temple: Where Time Bows to Mahakali

 Initially, the temple was not a grand structure, but a small, hut-like shrine near the river.
 The present temple was constructed between 1809–1814 by the Sabarna Roy Chowdhury family of Barisha, a prominent zamindar family in Bengal.

-Though the physical temple is only about 200 years old, literary references to it appear in much older texts — such as Mansar Bhasan (15th century) and Kavi Kankan Chandi (17th century).
+Though the physical temple is only about 200 years old, literary references to it appear in much older texts — such as Mansar Bhasan (15th century), Chandimangal by Kavi Kankan Mukundaram (17th century) and Peetha Nirnaya Tantra (11th century).
 These references serve as powerful evidence of the ancient and enduring sacredness of this mysterious shrine.

 The Uniqueness of Kali Maa’s Statue